wenbobao/PPiOS-Rename/README.md

 10. From the menu, select Product | Scheme | Manage Schemes.

 11. If Autocreate Schemes is enabled, a new scheme for the duplicated target will have already been created.
-Rename it to "Build and Analyze <original-scheme-name>", and close the dialog.
+Rename it to `Build and Analyze <original-scheme-name>`, and close the dialog.
 Otherwise, create a new scheme for the Build and Analyze target.

-12. Duplicate the original target again, and rename it to "Apply Renaming to <original-target-name>".
+12. Duplicate the original target again, and rename it to `Apply Renaming to <original-target-name>`.

 13. Delete all of the build phases in this target.

 14. If there are any target dependencies, delete them as well.

-15. Add a script phase, and rename it to "Apply Renaming to Sources" (this should be the only real action for this target).
+15. Add a script phase, and rename it to `Apply Renaming to Sources` (this should be the only real action for this target).

 16. Paste the following script, again adjusting for the correct path:

         PATH="${PATH}:${HOME}/Downloads/PPiOS-Rename-v1.0.1"
         ppios-rename --obfuscate-sources

-17. Edit the scheme (or add one) for this new target, renaming the scheme to "Apply Renaming to <original-scheme-name>".
+17. Edit the scheme (or add one) for this new target, renaming the scheme to `Apply Renaming to <original-scheme-name>`.

 18. These changes should be committed to source control at this point, since building the target to Apply Renaming will change the sources in ways that shouldn't generally be committed.